CoquiCoders/beta-book/README.md

 Despite this, the incentives are underutilized because they are not effectively deployed.
 They exist as spoiled fruit on the vine of good intentions.

 ---

-Ineffective Deployment
+Ineffective Deployment on each of these steps:
-Obstacles to use:
 1. Finding all possible incentives
 2. Getting information about the incentives
-3. Choosing the right inventives
+3. Choosing the right incentives
-4. Applying for incetives
+4. Applying for incentives
 5. Completing the process
 6. Delivery of incentives to recipients